awsdocs/amazon-elasticache-docs/doc_source/redis/Strategies.md

   1. Writing the data to the cache

-   which can cause a noticeable delay in data getting to the application\.
+   These misses can cause a noticeable delay in data getting to the application\.
 + Stale data\.

-  If data is only written to the cache when there is a cache miss, data in the cache can become stale since there are no updates to the cache when data is changed in the database\.
-This issue is addressed by the [Write Through](#Strategies.WriteThrough) and [Adding TTL](#Strategies.WithTTL) strategies\.
+  If data is written to the cache only when there is a cache miss, data in the cache can become stale\.
+This result occurs because there are no updates to the cache when data is changed in the database\.
+To address this issue, you can use the [Write\-Through](#Strategies.WriteThrough) and [Adding TTL](#Strategies.WithTTL) strategies\.

-### Lazy Loading Code<a name="Strategies.LazyLoading.CodeExample"></a>
+### Lazy Loading Pseudocode Example<a name="Strategies.LazyLoading.CodeExample"></a>

-The following code is a pseudo code example of lazy loading logic\.
+The following is a pseudocode example of lazy loading logic\.

 ```
 // *****************************************